-- demonstrate honesty, caring, respect and responsibility in their words and actions. - help your child develop new friendships. - help your child learn a new skill. - help your child interact with kids who are different from themselves. - help your child build their independence, self-esteem and confidence. - give your child an opportunity to practice their decision making skills.
+- demonstrate honesty, caring, respect and responsibility in their words and actions. - help your child develop new friendships. - help your child learn a new skill. - help your child interact with kids who are different from themselves. - help your child build their self-esteem, confidence, and independence. - give your child an opportunity to practice their decision making skills